qqwerty222/guide-book/Networking (DNS, Anycast, troubleshooting)/DNS/DNS.md

 	15      IN      PTR     testdomain.com.
 	15      IN      PTR     www.testdomain.com.
 	```
-	 - All is same as forward zone but in first column we specify last digit of ip address.
+	 - All is same as forward zone, but in first column we specify last digit of ip address.
-	 - And instead of A record use PTR record (pointer)
+	 - And instead of A record, use PTR record (pointer)